 Mesothelioma Guide’s registered nurse and patient advocate, Karen Ritter, compiled a list of important questions mesothelioma patients should ask their doctor following their diagnosis.
 For more information on mesothelioma and questions to ask your doctor, contact Karen at karen@mesotheliomaguide.com.

-The first and most crucial step after getting a diagnosis of mesothelioma is finding a specialist.
+The first and most crucial step after getting a mesothelioma diagnosis is finding a specialist.
 Not all physicians have the knowledge and experience to effectively treat this rare cancer.

 Once a specialized multidisciplinary treatment team is in place, the next important step is creating effective communication with your healthcare providers.
 Establishing an open dialog with your medical team will allow you to better understand your diagnosis, discuss treatment options, and make informed decisions about your medical care.